Istanbul–Kapıkule railway

-The Istanbul–Kapıkule railway is a 229 km long rail line currently under construction in Turkey.
-Once finished, this railway will provide a high-speed rail link between the Istanbul suburbs and the Bulgarian border, just West of Edirne.
+The Istanbul–Kapıkule railway is a 229 km long high-speed rail line in Turkey currently under construction.
+Once finished, this railway will provide a high-speed rail link between the Istanbul suburbs and the Bulgarian border, just west of Edirne.
 The rail line will be double tracked and electrified for its whole length, and is intended for use by both freight and passenger rail.
 The railway will allow for high-speed rail service between Edirne and Istanbul, and is intended to strengthen the rail transport link between Turkey and Europe.
+Part is planned to open late 2025.

 History

 The construction is being partially financed with €275 million in EU IPA funds, of a total estimated cost of €1,000 million.

 Route

-The Istanbul-Kapikule railway will travel from Halkalı station in the Istanbul suburbs, to Kapiule station on the Bulgarian border. the line follows approximately the same corridor as line to Pythio until reaching Çerkezköy but with a smoother and shorter geometry.
+The Istanbul-Kapikule railway will travel from Halkalı station in the Istanbul suburbs, to Kapikule station on the Bulgarian border.
+The line follows approximately the same corridor as line to Pythio until reaching Çerkezköy but with a smoother and shorter geometry.
 From Çerkezköy it gets south of the O-3 motorway and parallels it until Edirne.
 From Edirne onwards, it follows the same corridor as Pehlivanköy–Svilengrad until Kapıkule.
 The line will be passing through Lüleburgaz and Babaeski and short-cutting Çorlu and Pehlivanköy, both currently located on the main line.
 The Istanbul–Pythio and Pehlivanköy–Svilengrad lines will as a consequence be partly replaced (in sections where they overlap with the line), partly disused and partly become branch lines of this new main line.